aryan-jadon/Regression-Loss-Functions-in-Time-Series-Forecasting-Tensorflow/README.md

 Paper Link: https://arxiv.org/pdf/1912.09363.pdf

-> Multi-horizon forecasting problems often contain a complex mix of inputs -- including static (i.e. time-invariant)
+> Abstract - Multi-horizon forecasting problems often contain a complex mix of inputs -- including static (i.e. time-invariant)
 > covariates, known future inputs, and other exogenous time series that are only observed historically -- without any
 > prior information on how they interact with the target.
 While several deep learning models have been proposed for
 > multi-step prediction, they typically comprise black-box models which do not account for the full range of inputs